Emotional Intelligence Certification: Do Life Coaches Need It?

 Submit Your Application

-Submit your application for certification with any required documentation, like proof of training completion and client-coaching hours, after you finish all the requirements.
+Once you’ve finished all requirements, it’s time to submit your application for certification with all documentation, i.e., your proof of training completion and client-coaching hours.

-If you follow these steps and get your emotional intelligence certification from ICF, you’ll be able to help clients develop their emotional intelligence skills while building a business you love!
+Here’s the silver lining: If you follow these steps and get your emotional intelligence certification from ICF, you can help clients develop their emotional intelligence skills while building a business you love.

 Frequently Asked Questions About Emotional Intelligence Certifications